Finance

 We are extremely grateful to our donors who are enabling us to stay on track for that target and to provide the support for human rights defenders.

-Recognising that this represents approximately 12 months of spending (at 2024 levels), we have adopted a financial strategy to bring our reserves levels down in the medium term to approximately 6 months of planned expenditure.
+Recognising that this represents approximately 8 months of spending (at 2026 levels), we are continuing our financial strategy to bring our reserves levels down in the medium term to approximately 6 months of planned expenditure.

-A further point to note is that approximately 25% of our income was paid/sub-granted to other PBI entities and to other collaborative organisations in 2024.
+An important point to note is that over 25% of our income was paid/sub-granted to other PBI entities and to other collaborative organisations in 2025.

-Please click here to download our full financial statements for the year ended 31st December 2023, audited by Critchley's LLP.
+Please click here to download our full financial statements for the year ended 31st December 2025, audited by Gravita Audit Oxford LLP.